Mlaiel/iacherie/docs/reports/IMPLEMENTATION_SUMMARY.md

 ## 🏆 CONCLUSION

 The **🕷️ Crawlers Principales Plateformes** implementation has been **successfully completed** with all requirements met and validated.
-The system is ready for immediate deployment and use within the Ainflue content protection ecosystem.
+The system is ready for immediate deployment and use within the IA Chérie content protection ecosystem.

 **Final Status: ✅ MISSION ACCOMPLISHED - 100% REQUIREMENTS FULFILLED**